Cybersickness-Prediction-Simulations/ConnectionGuide/README.md

-# HTC Vive Pro Eye 2 Connection Guide
+## HTC Vive Pro Eye 2 Unity Connection Guide

 Guide to run Unity projects on HTC Vive Pro Eye 2 using the OpenXR (to access Unity's XR GameObjects (such as XRRig).